Prince Harry 'sparks laughter from courtroom' when questioned about his royal title on witness stand

 These high profile names are bringing legal action against Associated Newspapers Limited (ANL) over allegations of unlawful information gathering.

 The claims allege that information for articles was obtained by carrying out or commissioning unlawful activities.
-These activities included phone tapping and “blagging” private records.
+These activities are said to have included phone tapping and “blagging” private records.

 ANL has denied any wrongdoing.